eskayML/eskayML/README.md

 I had this passion for programming since I was a kid.

-I started off with python programming 2 years ago  and I use it extensively  for building web applications with django   and  also for data analysis
+I started off with python programming 2 years ago  and I use it extensively  for building web applications with flask&django   and  also for data analysis

 I'm also very  conversant  with  frontend web development using HTML